Talking to children about feelings

 Being a role model

 In our mental health training sessions with parents, one of the key points they raise is the issue of parents/carers as role models.
-You can read a good article here.
+You can read a good article from Healthy Place on how to be a role model.

 Taking positive steps